Neighbourhood Plan Development Consultations 2015-2020

 Village Meeting 2 - 6th and 10th February 2016

-At this second series of Village meetings, there are new exhibition panels showing the ideas that have emerged from the October village events and group discussions about the proposals raised to see which are preferred to take forward into the Neighbourhood Plan.
-The Steering Group members are also on hand to answer any questions you may have.
+At this second series of village meetings, there were new exhibition panels showing the ideas that emerged from the October village events and group discussions about the proposals raised to see which were preferred to take forward into the Neighbourhood Plan.
+The Steering Group members were also on hand to answer any questions you may have.

-There are hand-out copies of the exhibition panels with tick boxes for you to indicate which ideas you agree with and which you don't.
-Exhibition Hand-out 2016
+There were hand-out copies of the exhibition panels with tick boxes to indicate which ideas villagers agree with and which they didn't: Exhibition Hand-out 2016.

-Also available is a draft of the Design Code for new housing in the village, which is mentioned on the exhibition panels and in the hand-outs.
-This is subject to further consultation, but a copy of the draft is available here.
+Also available was a draft of the Weston on the Green Design Code for new housing in the village, which was mentioned on the exhibition panels and in the hand-outs.

 placeholderplaceholderplaceholder